Seteeri/Particle/README.md

 Particle maximizes the following principles:

 * Expressiveness
-  * The program should provide primitives that allow the user to express their thoughts in the most concise, succint, and accurate way possible.
+  * The program should provide primitives that allow the user to express their thoughts in the most concise, succinct, and accurate way possible.
 * Flexiblity
   * The program should not stand in the way of the user; it must balance structure with freedom.
 * Minimalism